-Mine production removed 3.2 million tonnes of reserves from the Main pit in 2006.
-Although reserves at Main were updated with current geologic and sample information, there was no material change associated with model revisions or pit design.
-Probable reserves at the Aqqaluk deposit did not change in 2006, although 79 definition drill holes were completed.
-The Aqqaluk models will be updated in early 2007 when remaining assay results from these holes are available.
+Reserve changes at Red Dog are consistent with normal mining depletion.
+Mine production removed 3.4 million tonnes of reserves from the main pit in 2007.
+Although reserves at the Main pit and Aqqaluk deposit were updated with current geologic and drill information, there was no material change in reserve estimates as a result.
 Proven reserves have been drill defined at 30 metre centres, probable reserves at 60 metre centres and indicated resources at greater than 60 metre centres.
-All mineral reserves and indicated resources are mineable by open pit and assume a US\$0.55/lb zinc price and US\$0.25/lb lead price.
-Operating costs and cut-off grades are based on a 2004 engineering study.
-Ultimate pit limits will be reviewed in 2007 in light of current costs and metal prices.
+All mineral reserves and indicated resources are mineable by open pit and assume a US\$0.70/lb zinc price and US\$0.35/lb lead price.
+Royalties payable at Red Dog have been taken into account in the reserve estimation process.